-Three categories emerged in this analysis of how the CI was addressed in the selected educational materials: the approach, the degree of belonging, and the nature of the message.
-Most of the materials that directly addressed the issue presented either positive or neutral messages that emphasized the common denominator of personal identification with the Golan and also the belief that this region belongs to the State of Israel.
-A large number of messages pertaining to this topic appeared in the analyzed educational materials, indicating that during this time period, there was a heightened level of concern among the residents of the Golan and its educational systems regarding the region’s future.
-The requirement to adhere to the criteria of the state educational framework (Israel Ministry of Education, 2016) was manifested in various teaching practices that avoided the controversy, including active avoidance.
-This refers to avoiding making any clear statement that Israel should not withdraw from the Golan, while simultaneously expressing the desire for the area to continue to be part of the State.
-This convoluted attempt to find a “win-win scenario” and to simultaneously meet the required educational goals while also responding to the ideological demands of the local environment, led to the use of this practice.
+The analysis yielded three categories of reference to the CI in selected educational materials: approach, degree of belonging, and nature of the message.
+Most materials that directly addressed the issue presented either positive or neutral messages that emphasized the commonality of personal identification with the Golan and the belief that the region belongs to Israel.
+Many messages on the topic that appeared in the analyzed materials indicated a heightened level of concern among Golan residents and schools about the region’s future at that time.
+The requirement of adherence to the criteria of the state education system was manifested in various teaching practices that avoided the controversy.
+They included active avoidance—refraining from any clear statement that Israel should not withdraw from the Golan—while expressing the wish to retain the area as part of the state.
+It was this convoluted attempt to find a “win-win scenario” and attain compulsory educational goals while responding to local ideological demands that brought this practice into use.

-On the personal level of the teacher, this practice was justified by teachers’ desire not to experience personal or professional harm, especially given that they lived in small communities.
+At the personal level of the teacher, this practice was justified by teachers’ wish to avoid personal or professional harm, especially given that they lived in small communities.
 At the national level, justification for this practice was based on supporting what was perceived as preferable and beneficial for the nation’s future.
-However, these justifications do not compensate for the consequences.
-In practice, teaching was impaired, both in terms of the ability to openly discuss CI in the classroom and in terms of the value of educating students to become future citizens.
+These justifications, however, did not compensate for the consequences.
+In practice, teaching was impaired in terms of its ability to openly discuss a CI in the classroom and in terms of the value of educating students to become future citizens.